jlangch/venice/doc/readme/macros.md

 ### Auto generate symbols

-By suffixing a symbol with a `#` within _syntax quote_, Venice will create safe var names while expanding the nacro:
+By suffixing a symbol with a `#` within a _syntax quote_, Venice will create safe var names automatically while expanding the macro:

 ```clojure
 (defmacro time-3 [expr]